Bro. Mark Webb

 Florahome, FL

 Besides making cane syrup, Bro.
-Mark is a gifted craftsman who makes ands designs furniture.
-Some examples of his fine work can be seen on his webpage at: www.brothermark.com He also grinds a little corn with a small gristmill which I have shown at: Mark's gristmill (Ken Christison, Dec, 01)
+Mark was a gifted craftsman who made and designed furniture.
+He also ground a little corn with a small gristmill which I have shown at: Mark's gristmill (Ken Christison, October, 2013)

 In the first part of May and July, I give all my cane a generous amount of cottonseed meal, during the first part of September I put the potash to it like I was trying to burn it up and then plenty of water.